All Episodes

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Our two Sean Hannity show toll free.
+Hour two Sean Hannity show toll-free.

-We've got an update on what's been happening.
+If you want to be a part of the program, we've got an update on what's been happening.

 We know that the UPenn president resigned over the weekend.

-And yet, in the interim, she's also had to address a very serious charge of plagiarism that compounded concerns about her leadership.
+And yet in the interim, she's also had to address a very serious charge of plagiarism that compounded concerns about her leadership.

-But in spite of that, the Harvard Corporation and the university's highest governing body said, quote, we unanimously stand in support of President Gay in this statement uh sent out earlier this morning.
+But in spite of that, the Harvard Corporation and the university's highest governing body said, quote, we unanimously stand in support of President Gay in this statement sent out earlier this morning.

 As members of the Harvard Corporation, we today reaffirm our support for President Gay's continued leadership of Harvard.